Invariant Submanifolds of Sasakian Generalized-Sasakian-Space-Forms: Introduction

 \section{\bf{Introduction}}

-In differential geometry, the curvature of a Riemannian manifold plays a basic role and the sectional curvatures of a manifold determines the curvature tensor $\widetilde{R}$ completely.
+In differential geometry, the curvature of a Riemannian manifold plays a basic role and the sectional curvature of a manifold determines the curvature tensor $\widetilde{R}$ completely.
+A Riemannian manifold with constant sectional curvature $c$ is called a real-space-form.
 In contact metric geometry, a Sasakian manifold (resp.
 Kenmotsu manifold) with constant $\phi$-sectional curvature is called Sasakian-space-form (resp.
 Kenmotsu-space-form) and it has a specific form of its curvature tensor.
-In 2004, Alegre, Blair and Carriazo \cite{ABC} introduced the notion of generalized Sasakian-space-forms, which can be treated as a generalization of Sasakian, Kenmotsu and Cosymplectic space-forms.
+In 2004, Alegre et al. \cite{ABC} introduced the notion of generalized Sasakian-space-form, which can be treated as a generalization of Sasakian, Kenmotsu and Cosymplectic space-form.
 An almost contact metric manifold with a $\phi$-sectional curvature is called a generalized Sasakian-space-form and it is denoted by $\widetilde{M}(f_1, f_2, f_3)$.
-The curvature tensor of $\widetilde{M}(f_1, f_2, f_3)$ is given by \cite{ABC}
+The curvature tensor of $\widetilde{M}(f_1, f_2, f_3)$ is given by \cite{ABC}:

-for all vector fields $X, Y, Z$ on $\widetilde{M}$, where $f_1, f_2, f_3$ are differentiable functions on $\widetilde{M}$.
-The $\phi$-sectional curvature of generalized Sasakian-space-forms $\widetilde{M}(f_1, f_2, f_3)$ is $f_1 +3 f_2$.
-Also, this notion contains a large class of almost contact manifolds.
-For example, any three-dimensional $(\alpha, \beta)$-trans-Sasakian manifold, where $\alpha$ and $\beta$ depending on $\xi$ is a generalized Sasakian-space-form.
-In particular, if $f_1 =\frac{c+3}{4}, f_2=f_3=\frac{c-3}{4}$, then the generalized Sasakian-space-form reduces to the notion of Sasakian-space-form.
-The generalized Sasakian-space-forms have also been studied in \cite{AC1, AC2, AC3, HW, HP1, HP2, DGP, DCM, PN, SS, VS} and many other instances.